IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 });
 ```

 And most importantly, keep it simple.
-Leaflet is all about *simplicity*.
+Cartographer is all about *simplicity*.

 ## Publishing on NPM